 - You can prepare this casserole the day before.
 Just cover and store in the fridge until you’re ready to bake your casserole.

 - Ground beef: I went with ground beef in this recipe because its flavour and texture work perfectly with the rest of the ingredients.
+I prefer to use grass fed and pasture raised ground beef.

 - Raw cashews: to make the sauce extra creamy and luscious while keeping it dairy free.